trizen/sidef-book/README.md

 The Sidef Programming Language
 =======

-Sidef is a high-level, general-purpose programming language, inspired by Ruby, Perl6 and Go.
+Sidef is a high-level, general-purpose programming language, inspired by Ruby, Perl 6 and Go.

 ```
             **   **         ****   *           *********   *********